Albusje/epic-port-scanner/README.md

 # epic-port-scanner
-Scan the given ports from given address
+Scan the given ports from given address.
+Used as an exercise to find "information" from open ports.
 REMINDER:
 Scanning ports without permission is no way acceptable.
 In any circumstances use only with permission and at own risk.